project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 	npm pack path to this folder

 ### Cordova-plugin-genie-sdk
 This is a cordova plugin for android.
-Basically it exposes some API’s that internally calls to the genie services.
+IT exposes some API’s that internally calls to the genie services.

 - Run the following command to install this plugin in Sunbird-mobile: